mitmath/1806/README.md

 To solve Ax = b, we combine equations to eliminate unknowns.
 This is elimination: elementary row operations on A and b convert A to upper triangular form.
 Once A is in triangular form, we can solve one variable at a time with _backsubstitution_.

 **Further Reading:** Textbook, chapter 2.1.

+### Lecture 5 (February 15)

+Elimination converts A to an upper triangular matrix U. We can write the elimination steps as multiplication on the left of A by _elimination matrices_.
+Gathering the product of the elimination matrices on the left of A gives us EA = U. Inverting E, we arive at the famous factorization A = LU: A is the product of a lower (L) and an upper triangular matrix (U).

+Elimination and backsubstitution implicitly invert A to solve Ax = b.
+In practice, we rarely compute the inverse of A directly (e.g., calculate its entries).
+However, it's a useful theoretical tool: studying the properties of inverses will allow us to connect the ideas of elimination to the ideas of column and row space from week one.

+**Further Reading:** Textbook, chapter 2.2 and 2.3.